AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

 // @public (undocumented)
 export type CacheType = (typeof CacheType)[keyof typeof CacheType];

+// Warning: (ae-missing-release-tag) "cacheUnknownErrorCode" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const cacheUnknownErrorCode = "cache_error_unknown";

+// Warning: (ae-missing-release-tag) "cannotAllowNativeBroker" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const cannotAllowNativeBroker = "cannot_allow_native_broker";

+// Warning: (ae-missing-release-tag) "cannotAppendScopeSet" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const cannotAppendScopeSet = "cannot_append_scopeset";

+// Warning: (ae-missing-release-tag) "cannotRemoveEmptyScope" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const cannotRemoveEmptyScope = "cannot_remove_empty_scope";

+// Warning: (ae-missing-release-tag) "cannotSetOIDCOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const cannotSetOIDCOptions = "cannot_set_OIDCOptions";

+// Warning: (ae-missing-release-tag) "CCS_HEADER" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const CCS_HEADER = "X-AnchorMailbox";

+// Warning: (ae-missing-release-tag) "CcsCredential" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type CcsCredential = {
     credential: string;
     type: CcsCredentialType;
 };

+// Warning: (ae-missing-release-tag) "CcsCredentialType" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "CcsCredentialType" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export const CcsCredentialType: {
     readonly HOME_ACCOUNT_ID: "home_account_id";